 A third passage I would draw to your attention is in chapter 2.
 And it gives us another insight into what might come into the mind of an objector to this gospel.
 He says in verse 28 of chapter 2, "He is not a Jew who is one outwardly, neither is that circumcision which is outward in the flesh, but he is a Jew who is one inwardly and circumcision is that of the heart in the spirit, not in the letter whose praise is not of men but God."
 And what he's saying here is that the one who is really a Jew isn't a Jew on the outside, he's one on the inside.
 He isn't marked simply by the sign of circumcision, he's marked by a circumcised heart.
 That is, he's stripped away ungodliness, he's stripped away unbelief, he's stripped away evil from his heart.

 So you can see what they're saying.
-They're saying if you're the Apostle to the Gentiles and you're preaching this message to Gentiles, is that to say that Israel is set apart?
-He says no, no, no. Well, if you're talking about a gospel that is a gospel that makes no difference, that's it's inward and it's not outward and everybody who comes to God by faith inwardly is equal, what are you doing to the Jewish nation?
+They're saying if you're the apostle to the Gentiles and you're preaching this message to Gentiles, is that to say that Israel is set apart?
+He says no, no, no. Well, if you're talking about a gospel that is a gospel that makes no difference, that it's inward, that it's not outward and everybody who comes to God by faith inwardly is equal, what are you doing to the Jewish nation?
 Are you setting them apart?
-And his answer again is no, no...no, no.
+And his answer again is no, no, no, no.

-And he had so much more to say about that.
-Verse 27 of chapter 9, he says, "It's always been a remnant that would be saved...a remnant...a remnant."
+And he has so much more to say about that.
+Verse 27 of chapter 9: He says it's always been a remnant that would be saved, a remnant, a remnant.
 And over in 11 as we saw earlier, God has not cast away His people.
 There will always be a remnant, always.
 Verse 5, there is a remnant now, according to the election of grace.
-So God still has a special and unique love for His people Israel, even though the gospel is a leveling thing and even though it brings all men down to the equal level of faith and even though it makes them all without difference, as it were, in terms of the gospel, it doesn't mean that Israel has no uniqueness left.
+So God still has a special and unique love for His people Israel, even though the gospel is a leveling thing, and even though it brings all men down to the equal level of faith and even though it makes them all without difference, as it were, in terms of the gospel, it doesn't mean that Israel has no uniqueness left.
 Because Israel never was uniquely God's outwardly, it's always been an inward issue.
 So he wants to make that clear.
-And I'm just touching base with some of these things, it will become even more clear as we go through verse by verse.
+And I'm just touching base with some of these things.
+It will become even more clear as we go through verse by verse.